mdn/content/files/en-us/web/api/photocapabilities/index.md

 - {{domxref("PhotoCapabilities.redEyeReduction")}} {{readonlyinline}}
   - : Returns one of `"never"`, `"always"`, or `"controllable"`.
 The `"controllable"` value means the device's red-eye reduction is controllable by the user.
 - {{domxref("PhotoCapabilities.imageHeight")}} {{readonlyinline}}
-  - : Returns a {{domxref("MediaSettingsRange")}} object indicating the image height range supported by the user agent.
+  - : Returns an object indicating the image height range supported by the user agent.
 - {{domxref("PhotoCapabilities.imageWidth")}} {{readonlyinline}}
-  - : Returns a {{domxref("MediaSettingsRange")}} object indicating the image width range supported by the user agent.
+  - : Returns an object indicating the image width range supported by the user agent.
 - {{domxref("PhotoCapabilities.fillLightMode")}} {{readonlyinline}}
   - : Returns an array of available fill light options.
 Options may include `auto`, `off`, or `flash`.